 A slow roll is where a player takes an eternity to call a bet on the river.
 This is designed to taunt and annoy your opponent.
 Whilst it will work on players, you lose respect from your peers and will be disliked.
 It’s not a rule that you can’t do it, its just poor table etiquette and rude.

 Players often trade percentages or stake each other into tournaments or cash games with an agreement on what will be exchanged.
 Any time you do a deal with another player, be sure to honour it and stick to your poker ethics.
-Word travels fast so you should 100% keep to the deals you make, even if you later think it was a poor one.
+Word travels fast so you should 100% keep to the deals you make.
+Even if you later think it was a poor one, stick to what was agreed.

 See their cards?
 Tell them.